Liouville PDE-based sliced-Wasserstein flow: Technical Backgrounds

 where $\mathcal{C}(\mu, \nu)$ is called the set of \emph{transportation plans} and defined as the set of probability measures $\gamma$ on $\Omega \times \Omega$ satisfying for all $A \in \mathcal{A}, \gamma(A \times \Omega) = \mu(A)$ and $\gamma(\Omega \times A) = \nu(A)$, i.e. the marginals of $\gamma$ coincide with $\mu$ and $\nu$.
 From now on, we will assume that $\Omega$ is a compact subset of $\mathbb{R}^d$.

-In the case where $\Omega$ is finite, computing the Wasserstein distance between two probability measures turns out to be a linear program with linear constants, and has therefore a dual formulation.
-Since $\Omega$ is a Polish space (i.e. a complete and separable metric space), this dual formulation can be generalized as follows (Villani, 2008) [Theorem 5.10]:
+In the case where $\Omega$ is finite, computing the Wasserstein distance between two probability measures turns out to be a linear programming with linear constraints, and has therefore a dual formulation.
+Since $\Omega$ is a Polish space (i.e. a complete and separable metric space), this dual formulation can be generalized as follows (Villani, 2008) [Theorem 5.10].
+In the relaxed duality of Kantorovich,